Thab310/cloud-resume-challenge/README.md

 # Challenges encountered

 1. Sam deploy was not working because I was not choosing the run time that matched my system's runtime `(python3.9)`
+2. My biggest challenge was a silly one to say the least.
+It took me a long time to figure out why my build and deploy test was failing, I was getting a code URI error.I finally found out that I didnt use the correct URI path.